DaveParillo/cisc192-reader/docs/_sources/chapter2/constants.rst.txt

 =========
 As useful as variables are, sometimes we need to ensure a values does **not** change after initialization.
-We use :cref:`const` to instruct the compiler to hold something constant.
+We use :lang:`const <cv>` to instruct the compiler to hold something constant.

 Programs typically use a lot of constants.
 Mathematical constants like :math:`\pi`, or :math:`e`, and unit conversions are common.